mechalas/hue-control/README.md

 ## Bugs and Issue Reports

 I can guarantee there are bugs.
-If you are thinking of filing an issue, chances are it's a little premature to do so because I am refactoring as I go along and with each new piece of the API I learn that I need to rethink what I've done before.
-Usually just a little, but sometimes, a whole lot.
-So, yeah, there are bugs.
-When things stabilize more, then we can talk.

 ## It would be great if this could...